JustinJ1109/Music-Genre-Guesser/README.md

 Finally, run ```server.py```

 ####Once the web app is loaded,
-Upload any sound file in **.wav format**, click upload.
+Upload any sound file in **.wav format** (must convert), click upload.
 Then go back a page and refresh to see the results.

 ###Generating the Data
 The MFCC data was too large to upload to git, you can expect about ~650MB of data generated within a JSON.